Phangan Island is to the northeast of Surat Thani, about 20 kilometers

 Rin is just one small slice of island's shoreline.

-There are lots of ways to see the island, you can use a local taxi cab for a small amount of money,or you are able to drive you can hire a car or moped and do it in your own adgenda.
+There are many ways to get around the island, you can use a local cab for a small amount of money,or you are experienced enough you can hire a big bike or motorcycle and do it in your own time.

 Koh Phangan 360° Panorama Photos

 15 years ago the most common way of getting from one side of the island

 to the other was by boat or foot, but these days now new roads have been

 built everywhere, making it much easier to access to allmost all parts